 - HPV vaccinations

-- Pre-exposure prophylaxis (PrEP) for HIV prevention: counseling and prescription initiation
+- Pre-exposure prophylaxis (PrEP) and Post-exposure prophylaxis (PEP) for HIV prevention: counseling and prescription initiation

 - Pregnancy testing (walk-in) and counseling of options

 - Reproductive services including preconception counseling and early pregnancy care

 - Resources and care for victims of sexual assault

 - Transgender patient care and hormone therapy